 To prevent this disease, avoid splashing water on your plant’s leaves when you water.
 Additionally, provide your plant with good airflow.

-Removing the infected leaves and improving circulation will typically eliminate this problem.
+Removing the infected leaves and improving circulation will typically eliminate this problem and is my preferred form of pest control.

 This fungus covers your spider plant with a powdery coating.
 It’s most likely to occur under humid conditions with poor airflow.

-To stop the spread of powdery mildew, improve airflow with the use of a fan.
-If your plant is severely impacted, you can treat the fungus with a copper spray.
+To stop the spread of powdery mildew, I improve airflow using a fan.
+You can treat the fungus with a copper spray if your plant is severely impacted.

 Numerous tiny, sap-sucking pests attack spider plants.
 All of these pests use their piercing mouthparts to suck out plant juices.